RandyBrilliant/travel-marketplace-backend/AUTHENTICATION.md

 # Authentication Guide

-This project uses JWT (JSON Web Token) authentication via `djangorestframework-simplejwt`.
+This project uses JWT (JSON Web Token) authentication via `djangorestframework-simplejwt` with a custom token serializer that includes user information in the JWT payload.

 ## Token Endpoints